DanAraujjo/monorepo-express-reactjs-expo/README.md

-# Monorepo com Yarn Workspace
+# Monorepo com Yarn Workspaces

 Criar as pastas do projeto